 The true blue Clancy’s Fish Pub is a champion of Fremantle’s rich music history and hosts a variety of music from first time acts and school bands to indie hipsters and world-renowned touring acts.
 For more amazing music, head down on the last Thursday of every month for a roundup of incredible new bands and solo acts straight from the streets of Perth.

 Fremantle Arts Centre

 The beautiful Fremantle Arts Centre is a heritage building that was previously a mental asylum in the 1800s and is allegedly haunted.
-Surrounding the building are three great outdoor live music venues—the large south lawn area, the front garden and the inner courtyard.
+Surrounding the building are three killer outdoor live music venues—the large south lawn area, the front garden and the inner courtyard.
 One of the best ways to spend a Sunday afternoon in summer is at the free annual summer concert series in the front garden.
 We're pretty sure that loud music scares the ghosts away.

 Walking into Badlands Bar is like walking into a devil’s lair crossed with Fred Flintstone’s cave.
 Formerly Deville’s Pad, Badlands Bar still has a main gig room but has been renovated so there’s an additional maximum voltage Hen House Live small gig room where you can see up and coming bands while ordering your drinks through a hole in the wall.